electrifying portraits from san francisco's forgotten punk scene | read | i-D

 My dad always had cameras around the house, and was very okay with me handling them.
 So I've always been comfortable with a camera in-hand.
 When I was in high school, I took some courses about how to develop black and white in a dark room.
 But I never really studied photography other than my own interest.
 I'm self-taught, and I like to think of myself as an artist rather than a professional photographer.
 The camera is a tool among various mediums including drawings and collage work.

 Back in the 70s when The Ramones were touring around, I thought it'd be fun to go to a thrift store and buy a toy camera to take to the show.
-So after that, when I was going out taking photographs of things that I've become recognized for, much of the time, I was using those toy cameras.
-I had the vision of what I wanted to do, and I just kind of made whatever camera I had work for me.
+So after that, when I was going out taking photographs of things that I've become recognised for, much of the time, I was using those toy cameras.

-I've always been interested in music; it's something that's fundamental as to why I started taking pictures at clubs and shows.
-I would hear American rock music on military base radio stations when I was younger, and I must have been 11 or 12 when I saw Little Richard, The Everly Brothers, and The Beatles in the early 60s.
-I remember sneaking out in middle school to see a James Brown concert in El Paso in 1967.

 Mary Monday of Mary Monday and the Bitches, 1977.
 Image courtesy Casemore Kirkeby Gallery, San Francisco / TBW Books